Dragon Boat Canada is leading Dragon Boat paddlers to achieve success locally, nationally, and worldwide.

 - Western: Yukon, Northwest Territories, British Columbia, Alberta, and Saskatchewan

-- Central: Nunavut, Manitoba, Ontario and Quebec
+- Central: Nunavut, Manitoba, and Ontario

 The board is chaired by an elected President.
 The day-to-day operations are supported by an Executive Director.